prolic/awesomeness/README.md

 `php test-script.php`

 Now we have: `PHP Fatal error:  Uncaught Prooph\EventStore\Exception\WrongExpectedVersion: Append failed due to WrongExpectedVersion.
 Stream: sasastream, Expected version: -1, Current version: 1`

+8) There is also a second test-script regarding subscriptions, see `test-script-2.php`